 Tap or click on the Action Center button in the Taskbar.
 If you have Tablet Mode on your device enabled, place your finger on the right edge of your screen and slide it to the left to reveal the Action Center.
 The Action Center button looks like a message bubble.

 Wait for the connection to begin working.
-Note that by default devices are told to mirror whatever is on your screen.
-That can be changed to allow you to treat the other device as another display and more.
-Just press the Windows key on your keyboard and the letter P at the same time.
+Note that devices mirror whatever is on your screen by default.
+You can switch to other display modes by pressing the Windows key and P on your keyboard at the same time.

 Go to the Start Screen and look for Microsoft Edge.
 You may need to look for it in your list of installed apps under All Apps if you’ve customized Start already and removed it.